 Decent 740mm-width Kona handlebars house old-style Shimano Deore brakes, which work reliably but their long four-finger levers look dated.
-Deore kit elsewhere includes hubs, shifters and a basic 38/24t Shimano chainset.
+Deore kit elsewhere includes hubs, shifters, and a basic 38/24t Shimano chainset.
 A better SLX Shadow Plus clutch-type rear mech effectively and quietly secures the chain.

 The Maxxis Ardent isn’t the ultimate tyre but does offer the best performance in this test, with a broad, stable footprint on the wide WTB SX rims.
-The solid wheel package nicely matches the attitude of the bike, but like other components on the Kona, does pile on the pounds.
+The solid wheel package nicely matches the attitude of the bike, but like other components on the Kona does pile on the pounds.

 There’s nothing remarkable about the Process 134 at slower speeds or when climbing, but open the throttle descending and a thumping, deep bass thud comes close to downhill bike-level performance on a trail bike.
-The sound is echoed by suspension that holds its speed amazingly well over rough ground and kills trail buzz and vibration like no other mid-travel bike.
+The sound is echoed by a suspension that holds its speed amazingly well over rough ground and kills trail buzz and vibration like no other mid-travel bike.

-The long reach, short stem and tight stays offer an aggressive riding position from the off, and we found ourselves riding more from our feet, rather like skiing, firing through berms and using the incredible stiffness of the rear-end and the supportive suspension to steer the bike.
+The long reach, short stem, and tight stays offer an aggressive riding position from the off, and we found ourselves riding more from our feet, rather like skiing, firing through berms and using the incredible stiffness of the rear-end and the supportive suspension to steer the bike.
 The ultra-low top tube had us leaning the bike further over than ever before in familiar corners.

 At times, it felt like we’d glimpsed the future of trail bike performance, so it’s frustrating that the Process’s component package and its associated weight isn’t as impressive as the frame.
 At over 15kg (33lbs), the weight might be a deal-breaker for riders targeting big mountain circuits, where lightness takes top priority.